bluser86/paragin-assignment/README.md

 library but due to time constraints I decided against this.

-I've tried to apply a good amount of separation of concerns in order to increase testability of the code to make the code better extensible in the future.
+I've tried to apply a good amount of separation of concerns in order to increase testability of the code and to make the code better extensible in the future.
 I haven't used any interfaces simply because of the simple nature of the program, but a couple of places where an interface could be used is the ResultGrader in order to support different grading formulae that could easily be plugged in using the DI container.

+For ease of use I've hardcoded the path to the CSV file in the commands so you don't have to type them as arguments to the command.
+If this were a live example however I would have added the CSv path as an argument to the command.
+On the topic of the test data, again for ease of use, I decided to include the data in the repository.
+In a production environment I would have left the data out of the repo and allowed the user to supply a path to the test results CSV file.